Antigua and Barbuda Premier Division

-The Antigua and Barbuda Premier Division, currently known as the Digicel/Red Stripe Premier Division for sponsorship purposes, is the top football league in Antigua and Barbuda excludes Antigua Barracuda.
+The Antigua and Barbuda Premier Division, currently known as the Digicel/Red Stripe Premier Division for sponsorship purposes, is the top football league in Antigua and Barbuda.

 History

 It was created in 1968 and is headed by the Antigua and Barbuda Football Association.
-10 teams participate in this league.
+As of the 2023-24 Season, 15 teams participate in this league.
 The winner of the league qualifies for the following year's CFU Club Championship.
 The 9th and 10th placed teams are relegated to the Antigua and Barbuda First Division.

 The championship is usually played between September and March.